apiato/documentation/docs/miscellaneous/tests-helpers.md

 ## Tests properties {#tests-properties}

-Some of the test helper functions reads your test class properties, to perform their jobs. below we will see those properties and who uses them:
+Some test helper functions reads your test class properties, to perform their jobs. below we will see those properties and who uses them:

 ### **$endpoint**: {#endpoint}